AmirDahan/asahi-misc/README.md

 It's ideal if you don't wanna wait 3 seconds followed by 5 more when booting and dont want to boot from an external device.<br />

+**custom-splash.sh**<br />
+The custom splash script was created because customization options and style points.<br />
+I'm not sure if it's possible to completely change the asahi logo on boot but this is good enough.<br />

+**power.sh**<br />
-The power script was created because i thought it would be cool to have the performance cores disabled when on battery power and not<br />
+The power script was created because i thought it would be cool to have the performance cores disabled when on battery power<br />
-doing something intensive.<br />
+and not doing something intensive.<br />
 Then i realized that you can't turn off those cores yet, My solution?
-Underclock and Turbo when on battery or ac power.<br />
+"Underclock" on battery and Turbo when ac power.<br />
 The power script should also in theory limit the battery's maximal charge state to 80% but that doesn't seem to be working atm...<br />